Nigar1209/berlin-poi-osm-pipeline/scripts/README.md

 ## Step 3: Database Population

-_Instructions for loading the transformed data into PostgreSQL will be added here._
+*Documentation for database population will be added here later.*

-### Prerequisites
-- PostgreSQL database with `berlin_data` schema
-- `berlin_data.districts` table populated with district reference data

-### How to Run
-_To be documented after implementing the population script._

 ---